JumpmanFR/MotherInternational/README.md

 	* Polish v1.0-v1.1 by Voxar ***(new!)***
 	* Brazilian Portuguese v1.0 by EarthBound Brazil
 	* Russian v1.0-v1.06 by ThatOneMeganium ***(new!)***
-	* European Spanish v1.0-v1.1 by Jimmytrius and Danionel ***(updated!)***
+	* European Spanish v1.0-v1.21 by Jimmytrius and Danionel ***(updated!)***

 Thanks to these 31 talented teams and their dedicated work, the MOTHER series is now accessible to people speaking 13 different languages: Catalan, Chinese, Dutch, English, French, German, Italian, Japanese, Korean, Polish, Portuguese, Russian and Spanish.\
 Ten of these languages allow their speakers to play the entire MOTHER series from beginnings to end: English, French, German, Italian, Japanese, Korean, Polish, Portuguese, Russian and Spanish.\
-Sometimes, this was all thanks to one single team working on several translations: Tomato & co. for English, MotherVF for French, pjs for Korean, Voxar for Polish and EarthBound Brazil for Portuguese.
+Sometimes, this was all thanks to one single team working on several translations: Tomato & co. for English, Ce Trencada for Catalan, MotherVF for French, pjs for Korean, Voxar for Polish and EarthBound Brazil for Portuguese.
 The last three even translated the entire series in their respective languages!

 Many thanks and congrats to all the people involved!

 ## Changelog
+* Version 3.4
+	* Added translation: MOTHER 3 in Catalan
+	* Updated translation: Spanish MOTHER 3 (1.2, 1.21)
 * Version 3.3
 	* Updated translation: Spanish MOTHER 3 (1.1, 1.1+fix)
 	* Added date of last update in credits